the-software-factory/grunt-components-concat/README.md

 });
 ```

-#### Custom output folders, exclude some files, no minification and debug headers
+#### Standard folders, exclude some files, minification and debug headers
 In this example all the options are set.
 The files mathed by the globbing pattern in `exclude` will be excluded
 The task headers like `Running "uglify:script1_js" (uglify) task` are shown to provide some debug info